uikit/uikit-site/docs/pages/javascript-utilities.md

 ### isString

-This function is used to check whether a value is a string type or not.
+TODO: to check whether a value is a string type or not.
 The following parameter may be passed to the function.

 | Parameter | Type | Default | Description                        |